Here’s how to use conj() functions.

 Note:

-The function computes the expression … over the records in cursor cs to split each of them into a sequence or a record sequence, union the members and return the original cursor.
+Attach a computation to cursor cs.
+The function computes expression x over each of the records in cursor cs, splits them into a sequence or a record sequence, unions the result members or records, and returns the original cursor cs.

 Parameter: